 Work Skills Traineeships

 Work Skills Traineeships provide paid employment opportunities to disadvantaged Queenslanders while at the same time funding projects that leave a visible and long lasting impact on social infrastructure in a local community.
 For example, projects can create, repair and upgrade public spaces and facilities, or undertake revegetation, regeneration and river or foreshore restorations, or: service the community through not-for-profit retail and hospitality outlets.

 In 2016-17, $25.875 million in funding will be available under Work Skills Traineeships to give disadvantaged Queenslanders access to tailored employment assistance and employment on community, construction and environmental projects.

-Through Work Skills Traineeships, participants are employed as entry-level trainees on work placement projects.
+Through Work Skills Traineeships, participants are employed full-time as entry-level trainees on work placement projects.
 There are three types of traineeships available at the certificate I level:

 Work Skills Traineeships